Veera Ballala II

-Veera Ballala II (reigned 22 July 1173–1220) was the most notable king of the Hoysala Kingdom.
+Veera Ballāla II (reigned 22 July 1173 – 1220) was the most notable king of the Hoysala Kingdom.
 His successes against the Yadavas of Devagiri, the Southern Kalachuris, the Pandyas of Madurai and the waning Western Chalukya Empire, and his domination over the diminishing Cholas of Tanjore took the Hoysalas to the peak of their power.
 The historian Chaurasia claims that by the end of the 12th century, Ballala II's conquests had made the Hoysalas the most powerful dynasty of Deccan.
 According to historian Derrett, Ballala II was "the most outstanding among Hoysala kings", and historian William Coelho in comparing Ballala II to King Vishnuvardhana writes, "he vied in glory with his grandfather".

 His court was adorned with some of the most notable of medieval Kannada language poets including the Jain poets Janna and Nemichandra, and the Brahman poet Rudrabhatta.
 According to the historians Chopra et al., during his rule, the Hoysala kingdom consolidated into an independent empire commencing an age of "Hoysala imperialism".
 His architectural legacy includes numerous ornate temples, the Kedareshwara temple, the Veera Narayana temple and the Amrutesvara temple.
 He was ably supported in war and in administrative matters by his son, prince Vira Narasimha II, and crowned queen Umadevi.
 His other queen Cholamahadevi was a Chola princess.
 His daughter Somaladevi was given in marriage to the Chola monarch Kulothunga Chola III.